 Whether it’s dating or freelancing, it’s easy to expect the worst.
 For one, you can’t help but think you’re down hundreds of dollars simply because you haven’t received a reply from your client—especially if you’ve been burned in the past.
-However, it’s important that you conclude that your client is trying to ghost you if you aren’t entirely sure.
-Accusing a client of racking up a large bill and ghosting you can potentially destroy the relationship and cause you to lose the job completely.
+However, you mustn’t conclude your client is trying to ghost you if you aren’t entirely sure.
+Accusing a client of racking up a hefty bill and ghosting you can potentially destroy the relationship and cause you to lose the job completely.

 Keep in mind there are perfectly legitimate reasons that someone may not respond right away—perhaps they’re on a lengthy vacation or attending to personal matters.
 If your client hasn’t established a habit of disappearing, they may deserve the benefit of the doubt at least once, so give them a reasonable amount of time to respond before you start the chase.

 Before invoicing your client, have an established agreement outlining when and how you should be paid for your work.
 It’s best to make it as easy as possible for the client.
 If they can pay you by simply clicking a button or replying to an email message, there’s a better chance you’ll get paid faster.
 If you aren’t getting paid or you haven’t received a reply to your invoice, resend the invoice as a reminder.

 The invoice reminds them of the outstanding balance and, because it’s automated, it doesn’t appear like you’re personally strong-arming the client.
 If you sent invoice reminders and they still haven’t paid, follow up with a polite and professional email.